How to Choose the Best Real Estate Agent

 An Agent Who Works to Find a Home

 Every buyer hopes to locate the perfect home on the first day.
 The reality is that it often takes much longer.
-Having an agent who respects the price range your lender has discussed and is persistent in looking for homes, will find success.
+Having an agent who respects the price range your physician mortgage lender has discussed and is persistent in looking for homes, will find success.
 Good agents communicate with listing agents and know which homes are coming on the market.
 This can give you a first look at new listings and help you put an offer on the right home when it becomes available.
 They can also help you tweak your must-have list to meet the housing inventory available.

 Stays in Contact after the Contract is Signed